wittko1400/CS403_CLox_Bytecode_Interpreter/README.md

 # CS403_C-Lox
-This Lox interpreter is a C implementation based on the bytecode interpreter in the book [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/).
+This Lox interpreter is a C implementation based on the bytecode interpreter in the book from chapters 14-24 [*Crafting Interpreters* by Robert Nystrom](https://craftinginterpreters.com/).

 ## Development
 Indivdual programs were ran while building to check that the code works